• Home

 Table of Content:

-Vi is very popular, simple black and white editor in Linux.
+Vi is a very popular, simple black and white editor in Linux.
 If you look at the modern editor, Vi lacks on a certain thing.
 One of such a thing is Syntax Highlighting.
 Vi editor does not support syntax highlighting.
 Many of the programmer reports- vi syntax highlighting not working.

 Syntax highlighting is one of the primary features to have for any editor.
 It makes your code more colorful by highlighting specific color as per the context and meaning of a particular line of code.
 The syntactical text will be shown with some specific color.